matthewsaundersbrown/bashup/README.md

 A set of bash scripts for managing backups.

+## Overview

+Bashup includes scripts for backing up & restoring Files/Directories, MySQL databases, and PowerDNS zones.

+The scripts assume a mountable backup disk (cloud based block storage, NFS mount, etc.) but works equally well with a local partition or a local backup directory.
+If the backup dir is configured in /etc/fstab as a mountable disk then it will automatically be mounted and then unmounted when the scripts run.

+For "files" backups a combination of rsync & hard links is used.
+This conserves space as for files that are unchanged simply reference the same indode instead of having duplicate files.

+It is intended that each of the desired "backup" scripts is run once a day via cron.
+They scripts can be re-run multiple times in one day without any negative repercussions.
+If an existing backup already exists it is simply skipped, it is not overwritten with a newer copy.

+The "restore" scripts can be run interatively.
+If you do not specify options for the restore then you will be prompted with menus of options to help you select what to restore.
+If the appropriate options are specified on the command line then the restore will be completed wihtout prompts.

+Built and tested on Ubuntu 20.04 these scripts should run fine on any recent Debian or Debian based distro without any modifications.
+It should be trivial to expand support for other distros too, please contact the author if there is interest in this.

 ## Quickstart

 Create a backup directory or mount.
 For example, make a directory named /mnt/backups and create an NFS mount for that directory.